Coil Spring Works C25 is out now on the excellent and very prolific Altar of Waste Records!

-**PLEASE BE AWARE** Expect a handmade and extremely experimental lathe cut record (45 RPM), monstrously lo-fi and stupidly challenging to play….
-EXCELLENT!
+**PLEASE BE AWARE** This is a handmade and extremely experimental lathe cut record, expect it to be monstrously lo-fi and VERY challenging to play….
+HAVE FUN!